LEAF logo

 Outcome

-LEAF’s arguments are informed and supported by a case committee composed of academics and practitioners with expertise in relevant issues.
+LEAF’s arguments were informed and supported by a case committee composed of academics and practitioners with expertise in relevant issues.
 The case committee in this intervention were: Gillian Calder, Julie Kaye, Ummni Khan, Kate Shannon, and Adriel Weaver.
 LEAF gratefully acknowledges their contributions to the arguments in this factum.

 Download LEAF’s factum here.